 Gain (Loss) on Derivatives, Net.
 For the year ended December 31, 2009, we incurred \$65.3 million in net losses on derivatives.
 This compares to a \$125.3 million net gain on derivatives for the year ended December 31, 2008.
 The change in gain (loss) on derivatives for the year ended December 31, 2009, as compared to the year ended December 31, 2008, was primarily attributable to the realized and unrealized losses on our Cash Flow Swap.
 For the year ended December 31, 2009, we recognized a \$40.9 million unrealized loss on the cash flow swap compared to a \$253.2 million unrealized gain for the year ended December 31, 2008.
 Unrealized losses on our Cash Flow Swap for the year ended December 31, 2009 reflected an increase in the crack spread values relative to December 31, 2008 on the unrealized positions comprising the Cash Flow Swap.
-Realized losses on the Cash Flow Swap for the year ended December 31, 2008 were \$14.3 million and \$110.4 million, respectively.
-The primary cause of the remaining difference was attributable to an increase in net realized losses on other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other
+Realized losses on the Cash Flow Swap for the year ended December 31, 2009 and the year ended December 31, 2008 were \$14.3 million and \$110.4 million, respectively.
+The primary cause of the remaining difference was attributable to an increase in net realized losses on other agreements and interest rate swap of \$1.0 million offset by an increase in net unrealized gains of \$8.4 million associated with the other agreements and interest rate swap.

 Income Tax Expense.
 Income tax expense for the year ended December 31, 2009 was \$29.2 million or 29.7% of income before income taxes, as compared to an income tax expense for the year ended December 31, 2008 of \$63.9 million or 28.1% of income before income taxes.
 This is in comparison to a combined federal and state expected statutory rate of 39.7% for 2009 and 2008.
 Our effective tax rate increased for the year ended December 31, 2009, as compared to the year ended December 31, 2008, due to the correlation between the amount of credits generated due to the production of ultra low sulfur diesel fuel and Kansas state incentives generated under the HPIP, in relative comparison with the pre-tax income level in each year.
-We also recognized a federal income tax benefit of approximately \$4.8 million in 2009, compared to \$23.7 million in 2008, on a credit of approximately \$7.4 million in 2009, compared to a credit of approximately \$3.5 million in 2008 related to the production of ultra low sulfur diesel.
+We also recognized a federal income tax benefit of approximately \$4.8 million in 2009, compared to \$23.7 million in 2008, on a credit of approximately \$7.4 million in 2009, compared to a credit of approximately \$36.5 million in 2008 related to the production of ultra low sulfur diesel.
 In addition, state income tax credits, net of federal expense, approximating \$3.2 million were earned and recorded in 2009 that related to Kansas HPIP credits, compared to \$14.4 million earned and recorded in 2008.